sadlerap/sbo-rabbitmq-sample/blog_post.md

 automatically by SBO; we don't need to add a ClusterRoleBinding as we usually would need to.

-Next, we can perform our bindings:
+Next, we can perform our bindings.
+Service Binding Operator introduces a new custom resource titled `ServiceBinding`, which represents the binding between an application and a service.
+In this particular example, the bindings for our `producer` and `consumer` applications would look like this:
 ```yaml
 ---
 apiVersion: binding.operators.coreos.com/v1alpha1